Whats is there to do on Koh Tao?

-Having been here for over 15 years, we have all the best local info and recommendations to help you get the most out of your stay.
-Our definitive list of the top 10 things to do on Koh Tao should help you plan the perfect holiday here, regardless of how long you intend to stay.
-So without further ado, these are the things that you simply don’t want to miss out of your Koh Tao Bucket List!
+Having spent more than 15 years here.
+We have all the best local info and recommendations to help you get the most out of your stay.
+Our definitive list of the top 10 things to do on Koh Tao should help you plan your holiday here.
+Regardless, of how long you intend to stay.
+So without further ado, these are the things that you simply don’t want to miss out on your Koh Tao Bucket List!

-Of all the things to do on Koh Tao, Scuba diving is by far the most popular activity.
+Of all the top 10 things to do on Koh Tao, Scuba diving is by far the most popular activity.
 Koh Tao dive courses are so in demand that the dive centres here issue a combined total of over 80,000 certifications every year!
 This makes Koh Tao the number one destination in the world for those who want to learn to dive, continue their diving education, or even become a dive professional.
 Not staying long enough to complete a course?
 No problem!
-One day introductory try diving sessions are available, and while not a certification course, you’ll still get to experience the beauty of the underwater world and see lots of marine life.
+One-day introductory try diving sessions are available.
+It’s not a certification course, but you’ll still get to experience the beauty of the underwater world.

 You can read more about dive courses, dive centres, dive sites and marine life in our diving section.